I knew something wasn’t right with my mental well-being, so once I was strong enough to get help, I just want to be

 - Nightmares and flashbacks.

 - Intrusive memories you can’t rid yourself of.

 - Experiencing emotional and physical distress after something reminds you of your traumas.

 For a complete list of PTSD symptoms: diagnostic criteria for PTSD

 While I was absolutely convinced that my years as a firefighter had taken an enormous toll on my health, I knew that diagnosis by observation is, at the end of the day, an opinion.
 Despite having complete confidence in the mental-health professionals I was sitting across from, I was, rightfully, so worried.
 I mean, my entire life was in the balance, and it was left in the hands of what they were seeing.

 I was understandably, worried.
-I just wanted to be believed; in fact, it was essential for my survival.
+All I wanted was to be believed; in fact, it was essential for my survival.
 Although it is left for the eyes of the professionals to determine my mental health, I continually asked myself, “How can we make sure we don’t miss the truth?”
 In other words, articulating what’s going on inside can be a daunting thing to get out into the open.

 Checkout A New Dawn Podcast

 In my case, I had a tough time because: I could not recall the incident in its entirety; I was anxious at a level eight, and I was disassociating at the same time.
 In my view, my symptoms did a wonderful job at running interference.

 In my case, this muddied the waters and made it more difficult for an accurate assessment.
 I think of it like when you are on a cell phone and the call starts to break up; because of it, you get only pieces of the story.